saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Configuration management:

 Salt is well suited to act as a configuration management system.
-Some of the reasons that make it suitable as a configuration management system are the following:
+Some of the reasons that make it suitable as a configuration management system are the fact that Salt:
-- Salt can interface with a plethora of systems
+- can interface with a plethora of systems (Linux, Windows, Juniper, Cisco, ESXi and more)
-- Salt can be made to interface with other external systems
+- can be made to interface with other external systems
-- Salt offers you many ways to plug in Python libraries to overcome and deal with any configuration challenge
+- offers you easy ways to plug in Python libraries to overcome configuration challenge
-- Salt offers granular control as well as ways to abstract complexity and work on a different layer using the Salt state system
+- offers granular control as well as ways to abstract complexity and work on a different layers

 ### Orchestration and automation: